 As of April 22, 2010, the EPA requires special certification for all renovators who plan to work in homes built before 1978 and who will disrupt more than six square-feet of lead-based paint.
 Make sure your contractor is properly certified.

-Enkay Engineering is fully bonded, licensed, and insured, EPA Lead-Safe certified, and certified by Cal/OSHA (California Department of Industrial Relations division of Occupational Safety and Health).
+Enkay Engineering is licensed, EPA Lead-Safe certified, and certified by Cal/OSHA (California Department of Industrial Relations division of Occupational Safety and Health).
 In addition, all our technicians are AHERA certified for work in public buildings.
 On every environmental remediation project, we comply with and often exceed regulations set by OSHA (the federal Occupational Safety and Health Administration), NIOSH (National Institute of Occupational Safety and Health), SCAQMD (South Coast Air Quality Management District), and EPA (Environmental Protection Agency).